|Nutritional Guidelines (per serving)|

-Unsurprisingly then, many Americans will never have tasted Gibanica, a traditional Serbian dish that is delicious nearly to the point of addiction.
+Unsurprisingly then, many Americans will never have tasted gibanica, a traditional Serbian dish that is delicious nearly to the point of addiction.

 Gibanica comes in two flavors.
 Sweet gibanicas are crusty layered pastries with many variations.
-Some are a little along the lines of a mille feuille -- better know as a Napoleon.
-Savory gibanicas --the salty gibanica in the recipe below is an example -- can be very hearty, with layers of delicious pastry dough and meats, or they can be entirely meatless like this one.
+Some are a little along the lines of a mille-feuille—better known as a Napoleon.
+Savory gibanicas can be very hearty, with layers of delicious pastry dough and meats, or they can be entirely meatless like this one.

-- 1 (8-ounce) package softened cream cheese
+- 1 (8-ounce) package cream cheese (softened)

 - 9 large eggs

 - 2 1/2 pounds large-curd cottage cheese

 In a large bowl, beat cream cheese until fluffy.
 Add 3 eggs at a time, beating well after each addition.
 Add cottage cheese and feta cheese and mix well.
 Set aside.